George Mackay Brown: Early life and career

 George Mackay Brown was born on 17 October 1921, the youngest of six children.
 His parents were John Brown, a tailor and postman, and Mhairi Mackay, a descendant of Clan Mackay who had been brought up in Braal, a hamlet near Strathy, Sutherland, as a native speaker of the Reay Country dialect of Scottish Gaelic.

-Except for periods as a mature student in mainland Scotland, Brown lived all his life in the town of Stromness in the Orkney islands.
+Except for periods as a mature student in mainland Scotland, Brown lived all his life in the town of Stromness on Mainland, Orkney.
 One of his Stromness neighbours was his friend the artist Sylvia Wishart.
-Because of an illness, his father was restricted in his work and received no pension.
-The family had a history of depression and Brown's uncle, Jimmy Brown, may have committed suicide: his body was found in Stromness harbour in 1935.
+Because of illness, his father was restricted in his work and he received no pension.
+The family had a history of depression and Brown's uncle, Jimmy Brown, may have died by suicide: his body was found in Stromness harbour in 1935.
 George Mackay Brown's youth was spent in poverty.
 During that period he contracted tuberculosis.

-Brown's illness kept him from entering the army at the start of the Second World War and afflicted him so badly he could not live a normal working life.
+Brown's illness kept him from entering the army at the start of the Second World War and affected him so badly he could not live a normal working life.
 However, this gave him time and space in which to write.
 He started work in 1944 with The Orkney Herald, writing on Stromness news, and soon became a prolific journalist.
 He was encouraged in writing poetry by Francis Scarfe, who was billeted in the Browns' house for over a year from April 1944.
 After that he was helped in developing as a writer by Ernest Marwick, whose criticism he valued, and by Robert Rendall.

-Brown’s weekly Island Diary appeared in the Herald between 1945 and 1956.
+Brown's weekly "Island Diary" appeared in the Herald between 1945 and 1956.
 He used the pen name "Islandman" for the column.
-He was sometimes portrayed by "Spike" (Bob Johnston), the paper’s cartoonist, wearing a prominent scarf in the regular Spotlight comic strip.
+He was sometimes portrayed by "Spike" (Bob Johnston), the paper's cartoonist, wearing a prominent scarf in the regular Spotlight comic strip.
 The loss of the scarf on a trip to Shetland was described in 1951.
 The "now almost legendary scarf" was returned and put on display in a Stromness shop window.
-Jo Grimond, the local MP, said "the scarf should be retained as permanent inter-county trophy," but Brown complained that "they hadn’t even washed it".
+Jo Grimond, the local MP, said "the scarf should be retained as permanent inter-county trophy," but Brown complained that "they hadn't even washed it".
 Spike described it as "the scarf that launched 1,000 quips".

 In 1947, Stromness voted to allow pubs to open again, the town having been "dry" since the 1920s.
 When the first bar opened in 1948, Mackay Brown first tasted alcohol.
 He found alcoholic drinks "a revelation; they flushed my veins with happiness; they washed away all cares and shyness and worries.
 I remember thinking to myself 'If I could have two pints of beer every afternoon, life would be a great happiness'".
 Alcohol played a considerable part in his life, but he says, "I never became an alcoholic, mainly because my guts quickly stalled."